RealOrangeOne/theorangeone.net/content/posts/hacktoberfest-2019.md

 # Hacktoberfest 2019

-This is year number 3 of my participation in [Hacktoberfest](https://hacktoberfest.digitalocean.com/), the initiative from DigitalOcean, and new this year, [Dev.to](https://dev.to/).
-In previous years, the objective was to submit 5 pull requests to an open-source project.
-This year, the number was reduced to 4, for some reason.
+This is year number three of my participation in [Hacktoberfest](https://hacktoberfest.digitalocean.com/), the initiative from DigitalOcean, and new this year, [Dev.to](https://dev.to/).
+In previous years, the objective was to submit five pull requests to an open-source project.
+This year, the number was reduced to four, for some reason.

 In [2018]({{< relref "hacktoberfest-2018" >}}), I submitted a total of 10 pull requests to open-source projects.
 This year, I did a few more than that.